Berkman Faculty Development Fund

 - Dates and Deadlines

-The Berkman Faculty Development Fund is a small grants program (up to $10,000 for a 3-year period) in support of professional development.
+The Berkman Faculty Development Fund is a small grants program in support of professional development.
+The program may provide funds up to $10,000 for a 3-year period [1-2 years typical], although funding amounts are typically less.
 The Berkman program was established to help support projects that would otherwise be difficult to fund.
 The program is directed primarily to junior faculty whose access to external support is less substantially developed and to faculty working in generally under-funded areas.
 In cases where a specific need is well documented, grants may be made to senior faculty and those working in fields that more easily attract outside support.

 All full-time teaching, research, tenure or librarian/archivist track faculty are eligible to apply.

-- Clear indication of what is new in the proposed initiative and how the Berkman Faculty funds will support its development;
+- Provide a clear indication of what is new and innovative in the proposed initiative;

-The Berkman Faculty Development grant can be requested up to $10,000 for a 3-year period.
+The Berkman Faculty Development grant can be requested up to $10,000 for a 3-year period (1-2 years typical).